Moduli space of connections on rational irregular curves: Compactified Moduli Space of connections of PV type

 By a straightforward computation it holds that

 The following pictures show how the nodal curves described so far look like.
-The black and yellow irreducible components represent the limit curves obtained after the application of the Moebius transformation.
+The black and yellow smooth components represent the limit curves obtained after the application of the Moebius transformation.

-\begin{oss} We see that, as expected, each curve shows only one parameter determining its position on the boundary component. \end{oss} \textbf{Curves upon $B_0^1$.} The boundary $B^1_0$ represents those curves with $t=0$ and $q=1$.
-As we will precise in the next chapter, we denote by $A=\frac{t}{q-1}$ the coordinate on this exceptional divisor.
-As for the other boundary components, one can either directly consider the curve with $t=0$ and $q=1$, either one can make the substitution $t=A(q-1)$ and apply a Moebius transformation that fixes $1$ and sends $q\to \infty$.
+\begin{oss} We see that, as expected, each curve shows only one parameter determining its position on the boundary component. \end{oss} \textbf{Curves over $B_0^1$.} The boundary $B^1_0$ represents those curves with $t=0$ and $q=1$.
+We denote by $B=\frac{t}{q-1}$ the coordinate on this exceptional divisor.
+As for the other boundary components, one can either directly consider the curve with $t=0$ and $q=1$, either one can make the substitution $t=B(q-1)$ and apply a Moebius transformation that fixes $1$ and sends $q\to \infty$.
 We can then study the limit for $q\to1$ and look at what the resulting curve looks like.
 One such Moebius transformation is

 By a straightforward computation it holds that